shakes76/PatternAnalysis-2024/recognition/Classifying the ADNI dataset for Alzheimer's by GFNet - s4743425/README.md

 # GFNet Vision Transformer for Alzheimer's Classification of the ADNI Brain dataset

-This Repository contains the code of a pytorch implementation of a custom Global Filter Network (GFnet) based on identifying Alzheimer's disease from 2D MRI scans of the brain.
+This repository contains the code of a pytorch implementation of a custom Global Filter Network (GFnet) based on identifying Alzheimer's disease from 2D MRI scans of the brain.
 Alzheimer's disease is a progressive neurodegenerative disease that destroys memory and many other important mental functions.
 Early detection of Alzheimer's is a critical step for providing proper treatment to patients.
 This project's aim is to address the problem of fast classification of Alzheimer’s Disease from brain scans using the Alzheimer’s Disease Neuroimaging Initiative(ADNI) dataset.
 The dataset contains a number of sliced MRI brain scan images separated into Cognitive Normal (NC) and Alzheimer's disease(AD) images.
 This model is built upon from the original GFnet design "Global Filter Networks for Image Classification" [3].

 ## The Model Architecture
 The GFnet is a deep learning architecture originally designed for image classification created by Tsinghua University from their release of "Global Filter Networks for Image Classification" [3].
 The GFNet has a transformer-style architecture which replaces the self-attention layer in vision transformers(ViTs) with three main components: